Princes Park Like?

 stadium, which also have Sky television, however

 these are more for home supporters.
 The nearest pub

 to the ground is the Ivy Leaf on Darenth Road, which

 is about a five minute walk away (from the stadium

 entrance turn right along Darenth Road, cross over

 the main road at the traffic lights and the pub is

 further up Darenth Road on the right).
-A better bet
+Whilst

 |How To Get There & Where To Park|

-After going over the Dartford Crossing (which costs £1.50 per car, rising to £2 in October 2012), leave the motorway at Junction 1b and take the left hand slip road for A225 Dartford.
+After going over the Dartford Crossing (which costs £2 per car), leave the motorway at Junction 1b and take the left hand slip road for A225 Dartford.
 At the roundabout at the end of the slip road above the motorway turn right the Esso garage onto the A225 towards Dartford.
 Go straight across the next roundabout, passing a BP garage on the right.
 At the next set of traffic lights turn left into Darenth Road and then take the second left into Grassbanks for the stadium.